SachinCoder1/Learn-blockchain/README.md

      • Array :-
       1. dynamically-sized: []
       2. fixed-sized: an array of the fixed size where all elements are set to initial values

+ ## 5. What is IPFS (Interplanetary File System)?
+    IPFS (Interplanetary File System) is a Protocol designed to create a permanent and decentralized method of storing and sharing files.
+    • IPFS aims to replace HTTP and build a better web.

+    • Properties :-
+      1. Peer-to-Peer, decentralized, distributed file system.
+      2. Data-sharing-network, Files are addressed based on their hash and not on their name.
+      3. Used for saving static content.
+      4. reliable, fault tolerant, zero downtime, censorship resistant.
+      5. IPFS files are chunked into blocks and saved on many IPFS peers around the internet.

+ ## 6. Difference between Content-addressed and Location-addressed?
+    • Location addressed -> Whoever controls that location controls the content.

+    • Content addressed -> There is no location and no one controls the file.

+ ## 7. What is pinning?
+    Pinning is the mechanism that allows you to tell IPFS to always keep a given object local.